-- 1) The cover letter must be signed by the applicant's Chief Executive Officer, Superintendent or authorized designee; - 2) Application Budget Summary must be signed by the applicant's Chief Business Officer, Superintendent (or authorized designee) and the Project Director; - b.
-Applications must be submitted electronically in a single PDF to the Chancellor's Office by 5:00 p.m. on Friday, February 15, 2017 to Apprenticeship@cccco.edu with the subject line reading: CAIRFA2016-17PreApp_District Name.
+- 1) The cover letter must be signed by the applicant's Chief Executive Officer.
+Superintendent or authorized designee: - Application Budget Summary must be signed by the applicant's Chief Business Officer, Superintendent (or authorized designee) and the Project Director; - b.
+Applications must be submitted electronically in a single PDF to the Chancellor's Office by 5:00 p.m. on Wednesday, November 15, 2017 to Apprenticeship@cccco.edu with the subject line reading: CAIRFA2017-18PreApp_District Name.
 No separate e-mails with pieces of applications will be accepted.
 The single PDF of the application must be e-mailed.
 Applications e-mailed to any address other than listed above will not be accepted.
 No phone calls will be accepted.
+Please allow up to 5 business days for a response to questions.

 To the degree possible, each inquiry should cite the RFA section and paragraph to which it refers.
-The Chancellor's Office will accept e-mailed questions up until close of business February 3, 2017 which is the date posted on the cover of this RFA.
+The Chancellor's Office will accept e-mailed questions up until close of business October 27, 2017, which is the date, posted on the cover of this RFA.